Our Seller Process

 Creation of demand

 The purpose of these ads is to talk to buyers so we can sell your home's unique features.
-We need to collect contact information. make sure agents show you their landing pages.
+We need to collect contact information.
+Make sure agents show you their landing pages.
 How much info do they give upfront?
 Can people log in with Facebook/Google or do they need to actively fill out their info?
 Posting a recent listing to your friends and family is not a social media campaign.

 In the modern Clear Cooperation marketplace we are only allowed to conduct our pre-launch campaign for one day.
 We have to have your house on the MLS within one business day of any type of advertising.
 You home should be marketed "coming soon" before it officially goes on the market.
-Our pre-launch is advertised to our huge Instagram following and also to our 10K+ person database.
+Our pre-launch is advertised to our huge Instagram following and also emailed to our 11K+ person database.
 This creates demand and provides marketing with a feeling of exclusivity to the people that see the coming soon ad.
 You don't have to allow showings during this period.
 Once on the market, we don't care if buyers are bumping in to each other as they tour your new hot property.
 We want showing traffic as high as possible.

 5) Successfully close the contract.

 OK, we found the perfect buyer willing to pay top dollar and negotiated great terms.
 Guess what....
 If your buyer is financing the transaction (they will be) there is still a 30 to 45 day escrow before closing.
 In that time frame the buyer is going to arrange financing, order a home inspection, probably demand excessive repairs that need to be negotiated to be reasonable, the lender will order an appraisal, and during this whole stressful time you are just hoping that the buyer performs.